Vendi Novelty Scores for Out-of-Distribution Detection: Baselines

-\subsection{Baselines}
+\section{Baselines}

-Here we briefly describe the $10$ baselines, and how they compare in approach to VNS. \paragraph{MSP.} The maximum softmax probability (MSP) detector from \citet{hendrycks2016baseline} uses the maximum class probability prediction as a measure of model confidence.
+Here we briefly describe the $11$ baselines, and how they compare in approach to VNS.
+All baselines were run on a single NVIDIA A6000 GPU with 4 Intel Xeon Gold 5320, 2.20GHz CPUs.
+All experimental results were generated over approximately $200$ GPU hours.

+\paragraph{MSP.} The maximum softmax probability (MSP) detector from \citet{hendrycks2016baseline} uses the maximum class probability prediction as a measure of model confidence.
 MSP does not incorporate any information about the feature geometry like VNS.

 \paragraph{ASH.} The activation shaping (ASH) method from \citet{djurisic2022extremely} prunes the majority of a sample's activations and scales the rest.
+These perturbed activations are then fed into the Energy score from \citep{liu2020energy}.
 The time complexity of ASH is $O(D\log D)$.
 ASH, unlike VNS, does not require access to the training data.
 However, this approach can effect ID accuracy unless a second forward pass in the model is made.

 \paragraph{SCALE.} \citet{xu2023scaling} found that ASH does not require any pruning, and benefits from only scaling the activations.
 SCALE also has time complexity $O(D\log D)$, but does not affect ID accuracy.
 SCALE can be used on any model without accessing training data.